gautamvr/aws_webapplication/README.md

-# webapplication
+# AWS - Web Application

+A 3-tiered AWS cloud native web application with
+- Endpoints created using node.js - express (Authenticated Endpoints with JWT)
-A 3-tiered AWS cloud native web application, with endpoints created using node.js, hosted on EC2 under an ALB in a custom VPC using CloudFormation, along with RDS, S3, SNS, Lambda, CodeDeploy
+- Hosted on EC2 under an ALB in a custom VPC
+- RDS is used as the database
+- Along with AWS services S3, SNS, Lambda, CodeDeploy
+- Whole application is created using CloudFormation